gaoffan/TicketBooking/README.md

 # ticket-booking

-> train ticket booking system
+This is a simple train ticket booking system written in my programming week.

 #### Build Setup